Bluecraft-AI/LeadLines-Mark-1/LeadLines GitHub Project Structure.md

 The application uses a consistent layout structure across all pages:
 - `src/components/common/MainLayout.jsx` - Main application layout with:
   - Top panel: Contains "LeadLines" button linking to dashboard (left) and "AI Agent" button (right)
-  - Right sidebar: Contains navigation links in descending order (Dashboard, CSV Upload, Submissions) and profile icon at bottom
+  - Left sidebar: Contains navigation links in descending order (Dashboard, CSV Upload, Submissions) and profile icon at bottom
-  - Profile dropdown: Provides access to Profile page and Logout functionality
+  - Contained scrolling: Main content area has its own scrolling independent of the top panel and sidebar
+  - Improved sidebar width: Sidebar width is optimized for better text readability and content fitting
+  - Dynamic dropdown: Profile dropdown is contained within the sidebar width

 ### Routes and Navigation Paths